actionhero/www.actionherojs.com/tutorials/web-server.md

 - `config.servers.web.rootEndpointType`
 - and of course the content of `config/routes.js`

-Say you have an action called ‘status' (like in a freshly generated ActionHero project).
-Lets start with ActionHero's default config:
+Say you have an action called ‘status' (like in a freshly generated Actionhero project).
+Lets start with Actionhero's default config:

 ```ts
 config.servers.web.urlPathForActions = "api";